ryansurf/most_frequent/README.md

 ## How it works

 In the input text file, each line corresponds to a new query, with is a pair of numbers(LENGTH RANK).
 For example, if the line of input is "9 3" we look for the fourth most frequent word of length 9(rank 3 correspods to 4 because we take 0 into account).
-The output for each line of the correspondin word. \
+The output for each line is the corresponding word. \
 If the input file is:  \
     ```
     6 3